Mike Joyce (musician): Personal life

 Joyce was born in Manchester to Irish Catholic parents, and attended St Gregory's Grammar School in the city.
+As a young man, he lived in the notorious Hulme Crescents estate.
 Joyce married Christina Riley in 1994.
 He is a vegetarian.
 Joyce is a Manchester City fan, and is sometimes interviewed at City Square before important home matches.

 In 1996, Joyce sued former Smiths' colleagues Johnny Marr and Morrissey for an equal share of performance and recording royalties.
 Joyce won the case and was awarded damages of around £1 million from Morrissey and Marr.
 According to Morrissey, who unsuccessfully appealed Joyce's claims, Joyce first sued Morrissey and Marr in 1989 for 25% of the Smiths' recording royalties.
 In 1996, Joyce won the case "on the basis of the 1890 Partnership Act".

+Joyce published his memoir, The Drums, in November 2025.